 Is your emergency contact list up to snuff?
-Use our free template!
+Our template can help.

 Uh oh.
 A power failure has just shut down your shop during a crucial production run.
 Or maybe a midnight flood has left your office three feet underwater, or an employee accidentally unleashes a computer virus.
 What’s your next move?